My Personal Blood tests (October 2022)

 - Glucose: 71 (Expected 70-99).
 This is an ideal fasting blood glucose.
 Optimal glucose is below 85.

 - Insulin: <1 (Expected 2-20).
 This is the lowest possible fasting insulin level and the lowest I have ever seen.
 I believe that an ideal insulin level is <5 in people who do not have type 1 diabetes.
-This result indicates that I am very insulin sensitive and have no insulin resistance.
+This result indicates that I am very insulin-sensitive and have no insulin resistance.
 This is ideal.

 - Cholesterol.
-Total Cholesterol: 272 (Expected <200), Triglycerides: 55 (Expected <150) , HDL 59 (Expected >39), LDL 198 (Expected <100).
+Total Cholesterol: 272 (Expected <200), Triglycerides: 55 (Expected <150), HDL 59 (Expected >39), LDL 198 (Expected <100).
 The total cholesterol and LDL numbers are significantly elevated.
 Most doctors would recommend I take a statin cholesterol medicine.
 However, my triglyceride and HDL numbers are very good and my triglyceride/HDL ratio is ideal (<1).
-Some how does this all add up?
+So how does this all add up?
 This is a controversial opinion, but I don't think the evidence is clear that isolated elevated total cholesterol/LDL in the setting of a good HDL, low triglycerides, low insulin, and low blood sugar put me at increased cardiovascular risk.
 A subanalysis of the data in the "4S" study shows that my risk of coronary artery events with these results is very similar to someone taking a statin cholesterol medicine.
 See the chart below.

-- Testosterone: I have low testosterone with elevated sex hormone binding globulin.
-This is likely age related to some degree but many other factors could be contributing as well including malnutrition, stress, or elevated estradiol.
-I have lost a lot of weight very quickly so I suspect that body stress and malnutrition could be contributing to the elevated sex hormone binding globulin.
+- Testosterone: I have low testosterone with elevated sex hormone-binding globulin.
+This is likely age-related to some degree, but many other factors could be contributing as well, including malnutrition, stress, or elevated estradiol.
+I have lost a lot of weight very quickly, so I suspect that body stress and malnutrition could be contributing to the elevated sex hormone binding globulin.
 I am curious how this will change after 3 months of normal eating and stabilization of my weight.

 - High sensitivity CRP: This test measures body inflammation.
 It is higher than I would like but still pretty solid.
-I did suffer a thigh injury just 2 days prior to the test so I am curious how this will change with no injuries and a stable weight.
-I would like this result to be as low as possible but considering the level of exercise I am doing I am sure there will always be some level of inflammation.
+I did suffer a thigh injury just 2 days prior to the test, so I am curious how this will change with no injuries and a stable weight.
+I would like this result to be as low as possible, but considering the level of exercise I am doing, I am sure there will always be some level of inflammation.

 Figure 1.
 Effect of simvastatin on event-free survival by subgroups defined by baseline HDL-C and triglyceride.
 Event-free survival was significantly lower in lipid triad patients receiving placebo (□) than in other treatment subgroups and improved more with simvastatin in lipid triad subgroup (▪) than subgroup with isolated LDL-C elevation (•, simvastatin; ○, placebo).